nf-core/eager/docs/usage.md

 #### `--dedupper`

 Sets the duplicate read removal tool.
 By default uses `'dedup'` an ancient DNA specific read deduplication tool.
-Users can also specify `'markdup'` and use Picard MarkDuplicates instead, which is advised when working with paired end data that is *not* merged beforehand.
+Users can also specify `'markdup'` and use Picard MarkDuplicates instead, which is advised when working with paired end data that is *not- merged beforehand.
 In all other cases, it is advised to use `'dedup'`.

 #### `--dedup_all_merged`